jasonzh0/kubeman/README.md

 ### Creating a Kubernetes Resource (Without Helm)

-For projects that don't need Helm but still want ArgoCD Application generation and manifest management, use the `KubernetesResource` class.
+For projects that don't need Helm but still want optional ArgoCD Application generation and manifest management, use the `KubernetesResource` class.
 This class supports two usage patterns:

 #### Pattern 1: Using Helper Methods (Recommended)